chaudhryaditya/chaudhryaditya.github.io/_pages/research.md

    <p style="font-size: 15px;margin-bottom: 5px;margin-top: 0;"> <b>Awards:</b>
       SoFiE Prize for the Best Paper at the 2022 Early-Career Scholars Conference, Liew Fama-Miller PhD Fellowship for Best 3<sup>rd</sup> Year Paper</p>
-   <p style="font-size: 15px;margin-bottom: 5px;margin-top: 0;"> <b>Abstract:</b>  I quantify the impact of belief distortions in investors' subjective cash flow growth expectations on asset prices.
-Given the lack of data on investor growth expectations, I propose a novel structural approach for recovering changes in investor expectations around analyst announcements by using structure on investor learning.
-I find a 1% increase in annual investor growth expectations raises asset prices contemporaneously by 60% to 90% less than in standard models.
-This small static impact implies prices incorporate changes in expectations gradually, which can occur if investors' asset demand responds slowly to changes in expectations.
-I show that in a quantitative model with slow-moving asset demand, this gradual incorporation significantly dampens how much belief distortions amplify return volatility.</p>
+   <p style="font-size: 15px;margin-bottom: 5px;margin-top: 0;"> <b>Abstract:</b> I show that changes in investors’ subjective growth expectations are not immediately incorporated into prices, which weakens the impact of biased expectations on asset prices.
+Given the lack of investor growth expectations data, I propose a novel structural methodology for recovering investor expectation changes around analyst announcements.
+I find only 10% to 30% of an expectation change is immediately incorporated into prices.
+These results imply prices incorporate expectation changes gradually and motivate a quantitative model in which slow-moving asset demand generates this gradual incorporation.
+The model shows that this gradual incorporation significantly dampens how much biased expectations amplify return volatility.</p>

 2. [The Causal Impact of Macroeconomic Uncertainty on Expected Returns](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3711584)